rizinorg/book/src/crackmes/avatao/01-reverse4/first_steps.md

 .first_steps
 ------------

-OK, enough of praising r2, lets start reversing this stuff.
+OK, enough of praising rizin, lets start reversing this stuff.
 First, you have to know your enemy:

 ```
-[0x00 avatao]$ rabin2 -I reverse4
+[0x00 avatao]$ rz-bin -I reverse4
 pic      false
 canary   true
 nx       true